peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0010:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Implement strStr().
 Memory Usage: 7.1 MB, less than 5.24% of C++ online submissions for Implement strStr().

+#0011:
+Runtime: 4 ms, faster than 99.13% of C++ online submissions for Search Insert Position.
+Memory Usage: 10 MB, less than 99.99% of C++ online submissions for Search Insert Position.